monzag/python-oop-geometry/README.md

 But how?

 You'll write a Object Oriented Python Application to teach him geometry.
 Don't worry!
 Our Finnish software architect Linus Coolvalds has already created a boilerplate for you.
+However he forgot to create a UML class diagram.
+You have to do it for him.

 # Requirements
 In order to help Zigy you have to:
-* Implement 6 classes in `geometry.py` module
+- [ ] Implement 6 classes in `geometry.py` module
-* Implement `main.py` module.
+- [ ] Implement `main.py` module.
-* You are allowed to implement your own modules.
+- [ ] You are allowed to implement your own modules.
 Remember about clean code.
-* Explain why Linus designed some methods to be class methods instead of instance methods.
+- [ ] Explain why Linus designed some methods to be class methods instead of instance methods.
-* Remember about comments and docstrings.
+- [ ] Remember about comments and docstrings.
+- [ ] Add UML.png file containing UML class diagram of a geometry.py module
-* All tests must pass.
+- [ ] All tests must pass.
-* Focus most on the OOP not the ui.
+- [ ] Focus most on the OOP not the ui.

 Hint: you can reuse code from the previous assignments.